 As noted earlier, net position may serve over time as a useful indicator of a government's financial position.
-Condensed versions of the Statement of Net Position at June 30, 2022 and 2021 are presented below.
+Condensed versions of the Statement of Net Position as of June 30, 2023 and 2022 are presented below.

 North Lake Tahoe Fire Protection District's Net Position